40 Notable alumni of

 -

-Samuel Davis Mills III is an American football coach who has served as a defensive line coach for the Carolina Panthers and Washington Commanders of the National Football League (NFL).
+Samuel Davis Mills III is an American football coach who is currently the defensive line coach for UAB.
+He has also served as a defensive line coach for the Carolina Panthers and Washington Commanders of the National Football League (NFL).
 He is the son of Pro Football Hall of Famer Sam Mills.

 -